Chimes at Midnight: Chimes at Midnight (1960)

 Rehearsals for the play began in Russell Square, London, with a read-through.
 After a week of rehearsing, Welles left to secure further funding and Edwards directed the play, working on blocking and lighting.
 Welles returned a week before the premiere without having learned a line.
 The cast had their technical rehearsal the night before opening. which lasted until 8 a.m. the next morning.
 They never had a dress rehearsal or even a run-through and had never seen Welles without the book or in costume.
 After premiering at the Grand Opera House in Belfast on February 13, 1960, and receiving a good review from a Variety correspondent, it moved to the Gaiety Theatre in Dublin.
-For two nights Orson did a one-man show, starting with readings of J.M Synge, Riders to the Sea, Moby Dick and the works of Isak Dinesen.
-The 2nd half was a TV show with questions from the audience.
-Afterwards it was revealed that the TV cameras were fake, just to attract an audience.
+For two nights Welles did a one-man show, starting with readings of J. M. Synge, Riders to the Sea, Moby Dick and the works of Isak Dinesen.
+The second half was a TV show with questions from the audience.
+Afterward it was revealed that the TV cameras were fake, just to attract an audience.
 Welles continued to adjust the play throughout its short production, and at one point moved Mistress Quickly's speech about Falstaff's death to the very beginning of the play.
-Welles finally abandoned the entire project in late March 1960, when his friend Laurence Olivier offered him the chance to direct him in Eugène Ionesco's play Rhinoceros on London's West End.
-According to Keith Baxter, Welles ended the play's run because he was bored with it, and at one point told Baxter "This is only a rehearsal for the movie, Keith, and I'll never make it unless you play Hal in that too."
-Five years later, Baxter and Welles' youngest daughter, Beatrice Welles, who played Falstaff's page, were the only cast members from the play to appear in the film.
-Chimes at Midnight was Welles' final performance in a theatrical play.
+He finally abandoned the project in late March 1960, when his friend Laurence Olivier offered him the chance to direct him in Eugène Ionesco's play Rhinoceros on London's West End.
+According to Keith Baxter, Welles ended the play's run because he was bored with it, and at one point told Baxter, "This is only a rehearsal for the movie, Keith, and I'll never make it unless you play Hal in that too."
+Five years later, Baxter and Welles's youngest daughter, Beatrice Welles, who played Falstaff's page, were the only cast members from the play to appear in the film.
+Chimes at Midnight was Welles's final performance in a theatrical play.